Standard Life £11billion merger to pay off

 The life and pensions giant suffered £3.7 billion of net outflows in the first six months, with investors pulling out £5.6 billion from its flagship Global Absolute Return Strategies fund.

-Standard’s chief executive, Keith Skeoch, whose joint chief executive role with Aberdeen counterpart Martin Gilbert in the combined business has raised concerns, said: “People were circumspect about the benefits of the and I would not be surprised if that remained in place for another few months.
+Standard’s chief executive, Keith Skeoch, whose joint chief executive role with Aberdeen counterpart Martin Gilbert in the combined business has raised concerns, said: “People were circumspect about the benefits of the merger and I would not be surprised if that remained in place for another few months.

 “Clients have taken a wait-and-see approach.
 People by and large get the strategic rationale behind the deal but want to see we are executing well.”